GST Fundamentals: All About Goods and Services Tax in India

 • E-commerce aggregators

-• Individuals who supply through e-commerce aggregators
+• Individuals who make supplies through e-commerce aggregators

-• Non-Resident individuals who pay tax
+• Non-Resident individuals who pay taxes

 Who is exempt from GST?

-GST exemption from registration:
+GST exemption from registration

 • Exempt suppliers of goods and services.